Mount Adrah: History

 European settlement in the Mount Adrah district began in the mid-19th century as part of the broader expansion of pastoral runs across southern New South Wales.
 The area attracted settlers for its grazing potential along the Murrumbidgee River and its tributaries, timber harvesting and small scale gold exploration.
 Early landholdings were established under Crown leases, primarily for sheep and cattle grazing, and later subdivided following land reform policies in the late 1800s.

 In 1841, William Sawyer held a pasturage license in the Murrumbidgee district, and by 1845, the run was jointly held with John Dean under the name "Mount Adra".
 Their holdings included cultivated land and livestock, reflecting the area's early use for sheep and cattle grazing.
 After Sawyer relocated to Bethungra in 1869, management passed to his sons, and later to Job Dunn following Sawyer's death in 1873.

-Irish immigrants Thomas and Matilda Crain selected property near Spring Creek in 1866.
-The family constructed a slab hut and established farming operations, later expanding their holdings over subsequent decades to include Mount Adrah Station, Mount Adrah Hotel and a turkey farm.
+Irish immigrants Thomas and Matilda Crain selected property near Spring Creek at Mount Adrah in 1866.
+The family constructed a slab hut and established farming operations, later expanding their holdings over subsequent decades to include Mount Adrah Station, Mount Adrah Hotel, Bangadang Station, turkey farm and diary.

 By the 1860s, Mount Adrah had become a main stopover point for travellers, including bullock teams and horse drawn transport, before the final stage of the journey to Tumut.
-A license issued to Job Dunn for a public house named The Mount Adra Inn.
-The license passed to James Nichols under the name The Vineyard Hotel.
-In 1881, Irvine Crain, often recorded as Irwin Crain, obtained the publican's license for the premises, which he renamed the Mount Adrah Hotel.
+A license was issued to Job Dunn for a public house named The Mount Adra Inn.
+The license then passed to James Nichols under the name The Vineyard Hotel.
+In 1881, Thomas and Matilda's son, Irvine Crain, often recorded as Irwin Crain, obtained the publican's license for the premises, which he renamed the Mount Adrah Hotel.

 The hotel provided accommodation and meals, and hosted public meetings, sporting events, and community gatherings into the early 20th century.
 Operations ceased temporarily in 1914 when Irvine Crain retired and the family moved to Sydney, marking the end of the original hotel building's use as a licensed premises.
 The current red brick Mount Adrah Hotel, now a private residence, was constructed by the Crain family between 1916–1917, replacing the earlier building.
 The rebuilt hotel continued to operate as an inn providing accommodation into the early 1930s.